ethanwells/Slack-Clone/README.md

-# SLACK 2.0 with REACT.JS!
+# SLACK Clone with REACT.JS!

-Welcome to the SLACK 2.0 repository!
+Welcome to the SLACK Clone repository!
 This project aims to build a more efficient and user-friendly version of the popular messaging app SLACK using REACT.JS, along with REDUX for state management, Styled Components for beautiful, modular styling, and Firebase Hooks for real-time database interaction.

 ![Slack 2.0](images/slack-logo.jpeg)